 1. Pack your things into many small bags

-The kayak above is one of our rental boats and this is how I pack it for a trip.
+Take a look at the kayak above, it is one of our rental kayaks and this is how I pack for an overnight trip.

 Front Hatch: camping stove, food bag, garbage bag (as the food bag gest smaller the garbage bag gets bigger) clothes bag.